teamhanko/hanko/README.md

 After the services are up and running, the example login can be opened at `localhost:8888`.
 To receive emails without your own smtp server, we added [mailslurper](https://github.com/mailslurper/mailslurper) which will be available at `localhost:8080`.

-> **Note:** Services are not published to a registry yet and will be built locally before the services are started.
+> **Note**: Services are not published to a registry yet and will be built locally before the services are started.